Dennis Kutrieb: Managerial career

 In 2018, Kutrieb was appointed manager of German side Tennis Borussia Berlin.
 He was regarded to have performed well with the club.

 In 2020, he was appointed manager of English side Ebbsfleet United during the coronavirus pandemic.
 He was regarded as a left-field managerial appointment.
 He suffered relegation with the club.
 During his first full season with the club, the helped them achieve third place.
 He then helped them win the league.
 They finished with a club record 110 league goals and 103 points.
 In 2023, he extended his contract with them until 2026.
 On 29 January 2024, Kutrieb was sacked following Ebbsfleet dropping into the relegation zone.

 On 15 June 2024, Kutrieb was announced as the new coach of German side Viktoria Berlin in the Regionalliga Nordost.
 Kutrieb and Viktoria Berlin parted ways after only two and a half months, in a time of great upheal at the club, during which also Managing director Rocco Teichmann and Sports director Bernd Nehrig left the club.

 Meanwhile, the league rivals, and Kutrieb's former club, BFC Dynamo was in search of a new coach, after coach Andreas Heraf suddenly had to leave his position for health reasons.
 On 26 September 2024, Kutrieb was announced as the new head coach of BFC Dynamo.
+In December 2025, Kutrieb was sacked by BFC Dynamo after a run of five games without a win.